Bora Laskin

-Bora Laskin (October 5, 1912 - March 26, 1984) was a Canadian jurist who served as the 14th chief justice of Canada from 1973 to 1984 and as a puisne justice of the Supreme Court from 1970 to 1973.
+Bora Laskin (October 5, 1912 - March 26, 1984) was a Canadian jurist who served as the 14th chief justice of Canada from 1973 to 1984 and as a puisne justice of the Supreme Court of Canada from 1970 to 1973.
 Before his Supreme Court service, he previously served on the Ontario Court of Appeal from 1965 to 1970.
 Prior to his appointment, Laskin worked as a lawyer and in academia.

 Early life and family

 Laskin was born in Fort William, Ontario (now Thunder Bay), the son of Max Laskin and Bluma Zingel.
 His brother, Saul Laskin, went on to become the first mayor of Thunder Bay.
 His other brother, Charles, was a shirt designer and manufacturer.

 Laskin married Peggy Tenenbaum.
 The couple had two children: John I. Laskin, who followed in his father's footsteps and became a judge at the Ontario Court of Appeal, and Barbara Laskin Plumptre.
 His grandson (the son of his daughter) carries on his name.
 His nephew John B. Laskin is a judge of the Federal Court of Appeal, having previously been a faculty member of the University of Toronto Faculty of Law and a prominent commercial litigator in Toronto.